How to soothe a dog’s upset stomach naturally

 Until you can get your dog to a vet, or if you think the problem is minor, there are simple herbal recipes to help your pooch endure the unpleasant symptoms.
 Remember – these remedies are effective with mild gastrointestinal issues, so make sure to consult the vet before taking matters into your own hands, just in case your dog’s problem is worse than you think it is.

 Your dog will be interested in your herbal remedy if it’s nicely mixed with wet food.
 You can also give the herbs in the form of tea if the taste isn’t an issue.
 Another great way of slipping in the remedies is by mixing them with yogurt.
 It is packed with good probiotics and will also help improve the gut bacteria and restore digestive balance.
+However, you can also add probiotic supplements for dogs in your pups’ food to achieve a similar effect.
 Lastly, before opting for a holistic treatment approach, make sure to do your research and get acquainted with all the possible side effects or precautions.
 Always consult a vet if you have any doubts or questions.

 Healing herbs to soothe a dog’s upset stomach